samhollingsworth/samhollingsworth.github.io/index.md

 ***

-**Open Source Contributions**
-Contributes to Open Source Projects like Firefox iOS and Signal iOS

-**Security Research**
-Participates in bug bounty programs on [HackerOne](https://hackerone.com/scrsh) & [BugCrowd](https://bugcrowd.com/scrsh) helping companies identify and triage security vulnerabilities in their iOS applications.

 **Weighted Returns**
-Developing a secure [iOS app](https://github.com/samhollingsworth/weighted-returns#readme) that tracks a user's entire portfolio.
+Developing an [iOS app](https://github.com/samhollingsworth/weighted-returns#readme) that tracks a user's entire financial portfolio.
+Allows the user to add a widget to their home screen to quickly see how their portfolio is performing

 **WalkMedford**
 Developed an [iOS app](https://github.com/walkMedfordiOS/iOSapp#readme) during college for a local government organization to show users historical landmarks around the city of Medford, MA.
 Designed the schema and implemented a PostgreSQL Database to supply content to the app.